KalmGergely/KalmGergely/README.md

 #### I'm an enthusiastic full stack developer student, with previous experience in sales/ business development, IT project management and consultancy. <br />
 Currently studying at Green Fox Academy. <br />
-Working on a restaurant management application, that supports restaurant reservations, reviews for both the client and the management side.
+Working on a restaurant management application, that supports restaurant reservations and reviews for both the client and the management side.
 This project is being built with a Java Spring back-end and a React front-end.

 ###  Languages and Tools I worked with 👨‍💻